What should I expect for my first session?

 How many people are in the treatment room?

-The adult therapy room has 6 chairs and the children’s therapy room has room for 5 children.
-Children must be supervised by an accompanying adult.
+The adult therapy room has 8 chairs and the children’s therapy room has room for 4 children and their accompanying adult.

 What should I wear to salt therapy?